 With the advancement in technology, a changing requirement at the job place, and the rapid pace of time, their relevance is changing with time but as a job seeker, you should know the different formats(CV vs resume vs biodata) and significance.

 CV- Curriculum Vitae:

 Indeed, this format uses when we want to describe our life’s activity in detail format.
 You can say it is some sort of biography except it orient for a job proposal and that you are not going to iterate any personal life story which not relates to job proposal.

-- A CV generally uses by college freshers or recent graduate seeking for the job.
+- A CV generally uses by college freshers or recent graduates seeking for the job.
 It can also be used by someone who is seeking a job change or someone who has not been in the industry for quite a long period.
 Although it is a sort of biography, there are certain rules and restriction that needs to follow to make sure that your CV is consistent with current trends.
 Otherwise, it can be troublesome for your recruiter to go through the details.
 Make sure that you follow all the general convention and rule used for writing the CV.

 - There is no restriction as to how long your CV should be but generally, a CV contains about 3-6 pages but in no case should it be less than 1 page.
 After all, your CV is a short format of your life timeline in nutshell, so it is obvious that it will fill up a certain number of pages.
 After that, focusing on the format, a CV is generally plain in look with nothing many fancy tricks to use in your CV.